Ariel Investments: History

 On April 14, 2025, Ariel announced that eight employees over the age of 55 had accepted buyout packages to leave the firm, including portfolio manager John Miller, head trader Cheryl Cargie and head of compliance Wendy Fox.
 Firm officials cited "succession planning" for the move, but a Crain's Chicago Business article covering the announcement highlighted that assets in Ariel's flagship Ariel Fund and the Ariel Appreciation Fund -- by far the firm's two largest domestic investment strategies -- both had declined considerably since 2020.

 Mellody Hobson has been president of the company since May 2000.
 In July 2019, Hobson was appointed co-CEO of the company.
 As part of that transition, Rogers sold shares in the firm to Hobson to make her the firm's largest shareholder, with Hobson owning 39.5% of the firm and Rogers owning 34.1%, down from his previous stake of 49%.
 "As many know, I have never been a seller of my Ariel stock and these are the only shares that I ever plan to sell.
 I am happily doing so to level the playing field," Rogers told Crain's Chicago Business in 2019.

 Ariel Investments currently employs 143 people, with the employees and the board owning 95% of the company.
 The firm has $13.8 billion in assets under management as of 2025.

 Ariel is a minority-owned investment company.
 It claims to be the largest minority-owned investment firm.
 The company also supports the African-American Community of Bronzeville by giving its support to nonprofits such as The Renaissance Collaborative.

 Ariel Community Academy

 Through former Chicago Mayor Richard M. Daley’s New School Initiative Program, Ariel Investments was awarded a corporate sponsorship of a Chicago public school in 1996.
 Hence, the birth of Ariel Community Academy – a public school located on the Southside of Chicago.

 Logo

-Ariel's logo features the tortoise, which is the symbol of the expression "Slow and steady wins the race," which the firm borrowed from Aesop's fable.
+Ariel's logo features the tortoise, which is the symbol of the expression "Slow and steady wins the race," which the firm borrowed from Aesop's fable and expresses through their Active Patience mindset.